DCS-gRPC/rust-server/README.md

 The REPL is also available in the release and can be run by running `Tools/DCS-gRPC/repl.exe`

+### Contributions

+This repository is powered by GitHub Actions for the Continuous Integration (CI) services.
+The same CI checks would be triggered and executed as you push code to your forked repository, and providing early feedback before a maintainer executes a manual execution on the pull request.

 ### Troublshooting

 #### Linker Error 1104